Madeley Old Manor: Offley

 In 1547 it was sold by Sir Edward Braye and Joan Browne his wife, daughter and heiress of Sir Matthew Browne, (apparently the widow of Sir Francis Poyntz) to Thomas Offley (d.
 1582), a member of the Worshipful Company of Merchant Taylors, who became Lord Mayor of London in 1556.
 His wife was Joan Nichols.
 Five generations of Offleys lived at the manor including three John Offleys who served as High Sheriff of Staffordshire.
 Sir Thomas Offley's son, Henry Offley, married Mary White, a daughter of Sir John White of Aldershot, Lord Mayor of London (1563-64).
 Henry Offley's son and heir was Sir John Offley, who married Anne Fuller, a daughter of Nicholas Fuller M.P., and several of their children married into notable families: William Offley married Frances, a daughter of John Lane of Bentley, MP; Elizabeth Offley married Sir Robert Jenney, son of Sir Arthur Jenney of Knodishall, Suffolk; and Katherine Offley married firstly Thomas Willis, son of Thomas Willis, Clerk of the Crown in Chancery, and secondly his cousin William Willis.

 Crewe

 Thomas Offley's great-great-grandson John Offley (b.
 1649) married Anne Crewe, heiress of Crewe Hall, Cheshire.
-Their son, John Offley, changed his name by a 1708 Act of Parliament to John Offley Crewe when he inherited his mother's estate.
+Their son, John Offley, changed his name by a private act of Parliament, Offley's Name Act 1708 (7 Ann. c.
+3 Pr.), to John Offley Crewe when he inherited his mother's estate.
 Their grandson was John Crewe, 1st Baron Crewe (1742–1829).